alexholland4/Decision-Place/README.md

 * **Backend**: Python + Flask
 * **Ranking Logic**: Based on win counts from pairwise comparisons.

-## Running the Application
+## Try It Yourself!

-Try it out at (https://decision-place.onrender.com/)
+Use this project any time at (https://decision-place.onrender.com/)